-- offer safe and durable shelter to withstand extreme weather
+- Offering safe and durable shelter to withstand extreme weather

-- absorb rainwater to reduce flooding and replenish aquifers
+- Absorbing rainwater to reduce flooding and replenish aquifers

-- use vegetation to provide shade and improve air quality
+- Using vegetation to provide shade and improve air quality

-- build social networks to support people in need due to extreme weather
+- Building social networks to support people in need

-Investing in these strengths of climate-resilient communities provides multiple benefits for human health, the economy and the environment.
-These help to build the relationships and social fabric that research has shown are important for communities to prepare for and recover successfully from challenges such as extreme weather events.
+Investing in these strengths of climate-resilient communities provides multiple benefits for human health, the economy, and the environment.